Why do low-income families use tax preparers?

 Use of Refund Anticipation Loans and Refund Anticipation Checks

 Prior to 2012, low-income tax filers who used paid preparers could get their tax refunds faster with a refund anticipation loan (RAL).
-RALs were relatively high-cost immediate cash loans from private lenders, backed by the tax refunds the borrowers claimed on their prepared returns.
+RALs were relatively high-cost immediate cash loans from private lenders, backed by the tax refunds the borrowers claimed on their prepared returns (Theodos 2011).
 RALs proliferated after 1999 when the IRS reinstituted the debt indicator program, which disclosed whether a tax refund would be redirected by the Internal Revenue Service to pay debts.

 The IRS has since discontinued use of the debt indicator, essentially eliminating the RAL market.
 However, most consumers who formerly received a RAL now appear to be using a similar product, the refund anticipation check (RAC).
 The RAC appears to cost less than the RAL but it can still be quite expensive.
 RACs are temporary bank accounts opened by paid preparers, where tax filers direct their refunds.
 Tax filers are allowed to pay fees out of their RACs.
 When the IRS deposits the refund, the paid preparer subtracts fees from the account, and then the tax filer can access the remainder.